diaandrei/Robofriends/README.md

 # robofriends

 The app illustrates how state management is done using Redux.
 To get robot images and info I used JSONPlacholder and RoboHash APIs.
-You can search through the robot names by typing into the search field.

 To run the project: